"Data is the new oil but without engineering, it's just crude."

 ⚙️ ETL vs. ELT

-• ELT (Extract, Load, Transform): Load raw data first, then transform it inside modern warehouses (like BigQuery or Snowflake).
+• ELT (Extract, Load, Transform): Load raw data first, then transform it inside modern warehouses.

 🧱 Data Warehouses vs. Data Lakes

-• Data Warehouse: Stores structured, processed data optimized for analysis (e.g., Snowflake, Redshift).
+• Data Warehouse: Structured, processed data optimized for analysis (e.g., Snowflake).

-• Data Lake: Stores raw, unstructured data for flexible exploration (e.g., AWS S3, Azure Data Lake).
+• Data Lake: Raw, unstructured data for flexible exploration (e.g., AWS S3).

 🧮 Batch vs. Stream Processing